ParthMadhvani2/Amazon-clone/README.md

 # Amazon-clone

-Created a clone of Amazon.com website :
+Created a clone of the Amazon.com website :

 [Live Preview](https://amazon-basic.vercel.app/)